erlage/rad/README.md

 # Rad

 Rad is a frontend framework for Dart.
 It's inspired from Flutter and shares same programming paradigm.
-Similar to Flutter, widgets can be composed together to build more widgets.
-A widget can be describe static as well as dynamic part of user interface.
-Widgets in Rad are very similar to Flutter widgets.
+Similar to Flutter, widgets in Rad can be composed together to build more widgets.
+A widget can describe static as well as dynamic part of user interface.
+Widgets in Rad are similar to Flutter widgets.

 Let's take a look at one of the widget from Rad: